smartdevcode/entrust/README.md

 class Role extends EntrustRole
 {

 }
 ```

-The `Role` model has three main attributes:
+The `Role` model has three main attributes: `name`, `display_name`, and `description`. `name`, as you can imagine, is
-- `name`: the name of the Role, the unique key used to represent the Role in your application.
-For example: "admin", "owner", "employee".
+the name of the Role.
+It is the unique key used to represent the Role in your application.
+For example: "admin",
-- `display_name`: the human readable name for that role, it is not unique and may be used for display purposes.
+"owner", "employee". `display_name` is a human readable name for that role.
+It is not unique and may be used
+for display purposes.
 For example: "User Administrator", "Project Owner", "Widget  Co.
-Employee".
+Employee". `description` can be
-- `description`: a longer form description of the role.
+used for a longer form description of the role.
+Both `display_name` and `description` are optional; their fields are

-Both `display_name` and `description` are optional; their fields are nullable in the database.
+nullable in the database.

-#### Permission

 Create a Permission model inside `app/models/Permission.php` using the following example: